bit-different-ltd/dummy-server/README.md

 ### How can you use it?
 It's a simple Docker-based server that you can bind to on port 80.
-On a local environment you can use docker-compose:
+In a local environment, you can use `docker-compose`:

 ```
 docker-compose up